BBK-SDP-2015-emassa01/Quiz2/README.md

 java -Djava.security.policy=server.policy QuizServerLauncher

-SetUp CLIENT README
+Setup CLIENT README
 ===================

-The SetUp client should be launched second (at least the first time the system is used), as Quizzes will need to be ‘set-up’ and added to the quiz list before a player requests to play a quiz.
+The Setup client should be launched second (at least the first time the system is used), as Quizzes will need to be ‘set-up’ and added to the quiz list before a player requests to play a quiz.
 Once a quiz has been set up, a player client can play this quiz.
-The Set-up Client can do the following:
+The Setup Client can do the following:

 → ADD A NEW QUIZ.
 → LIST THE 'ACTIVE QUIZZES' LIST.